cyuzbas/WebCalculator/README.md

 ![Alt text](./ss.png)

 ## Features
-Basic arithmetic operations: addition, subtraction, multiplication, and division Parentheses for grouping expressions
+Basic arithmetic operations: addition, subtraction, multiplication, and division </br>
+Parentheses for grouping expressions </br>
-Percentage operator
+Percentage operator </br>
-Clear button to reset the input
+Clear button to reset the input </br>
-Backspace button to delete the last input
+Backspace button to delete the last input </br>
-Decimal point button to add a decimal point to the input
+Decimal point button to add a decimal point to the input </br>

 ## Usage
 To use the calculator, simply click on the buttons to input numbers and perform calculations.
 The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-You can also use parentheses to group expressions together, and use the modulo operator to find the remainder of a division operation.
+You can also use parentheses to group expressions together.

 To clear the input, click on the "C" button.
 To delete the last input, click on the "<-" button.
 To take percentage of the input, click on the "%" button.
 To add a decimal point to the input, click on the "," button.